 1990s to present

 The next major version control system was Subversion (SVN), which was created in 2000 by CollabNet.
 SVN preserved many of the features included in CVS so that users could easily transition between the two.
 By 2010, SVN was renamed Apache Subversion after it became part of the Apache Software Foundation.

 SVN is an example of a centralized version control system (CVCS).
 Changes are made to a single copy of the project on a server and other users can pull down the latest version of the project to make their edits.
 There are many Subversion clients still in use today, such as Tortoise SVN and SmartSVN.
 However, CVCS has been eclipsed in recent years by a more modern form of version control: the distributed version control system (DVCS).

 This brings us to the present.
 Currently, the most well-known DVCS is Git, which was created in 2005 by Linus Torvalds.
 The basic logic behind a DVCS is that a copy of the repository and its history is downloaded by every user.
 Systems like Git are known for being fast and reliable, with good branching capabilities.
 For now, it seems that DVCS is the future of version control, but as repositories continue to grow in size, it may be necessary to innovate even further.

 By now I hope you can see that version control has a long and fascinating history.
-As developers, we sometimes take software like Git for granted.
-The next time you use version control, take a second to think of all the hard work that went into making this essential everyday tool.
+As developers, we sometimes take applications like Git for granted.
+The next time you use version control, take a moment to appreciate all of the hard work that went into making this essential everyday tool.